 DSST Exams are a way for students to earn 3 credit hours in a particular subject area.
 Students must obtain approval from the Registrar’s Office (email@example.com) before attempting the test.

-Please view our DSST Packet for DSST exam prices, procedures, etc.
+Please view our DSST Packet for a complete overview of the DSST process including exam prices, available tests, procedures, etc.

 Click here to schedule a DSST exam through our online appointment system.

 There are many ways to study for a DSST exam.
 For example, for each DSST exam, there is a FACT SHEET that outlines the topics covered by each exam and includes a list of sample questions and recommended book references.
 You can download FACT SHEETS from www.getcollegecredit.com by clicking on the Student & Adult Learner box and following the link to Test Pre Materials: Fact Sheets.
 Individual Fact Sheets can be printed using Adobe Reader.

 Official DSST Test Preparation Guides are available at the Tusculum College Bookstore and offer sample exam questions and an overview of material in the following accepted subject areas: Business Math, Ethics in America, Financial Accounting, Introduction to Business, Personal Finance, and Principles of Supervision.